PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

     - Where multiple readings are present on the same encounter, create observation records for \*\*ALL\*\* readings
 - Blood pressure position is described by the selection of a concept_id that contains the BP position as describe below.
 For example, in Table 1, concept_id 3018586 is Systolic Blood Pressure, Sitting.
 This concept_id identifies both the measurement (Systolic BP) and the BP position (sitting).
 - Vital source
-- PCORI Mandated Labs
+- PCORI Mandated Labs *list pending*
-- Cohort specific Labs
+- Cohort specific Labs *list pending*
-- Top 100 Labs of institution
+- Top 100 Institution Labs *list pending*

 **Table 3: Measurement concept IDs for PCORnet concepts.
 Concept_ids from vocabulary_id 99 are non-standard codes.**